-- 39% of our properties are in a satisfactory (B) or good (A) condition, compared to the Scottish average of 87% - In December 2018, the council completed a property and asset management appraisal (PAMA) which estimated that it would cost £151 million to bring the whole of the current property portfolio up to a satisfactory standard (condition B). - Of this total, £142 million is for schools (adjusted for inflation this is now closer to £195m) - The council has 53 schools (45 primary and 8 secondary schools). - School estates' data for 2022/23 details states that - o 27 Primary Schools fall below the B/B standard for condition. - o 5 Secondary Schools fall below the B/B standard for condition. - 53.64% of our pupils currently learn in premises that fall below B/B standard.
+- It ranks lowest of all councils for the percentage of operational buildings in satisfactory condition. - 54% of our properties are in a satisfactory condition (condition B), compared to the Scottish average of 87% - In December 2018, the council completed a property and asset management appraisal (PAMA) which estimated that it would cost £151 million to bring the whole of the current property portfolio up to a satisfactory standard (condition B). - Of this total, £142 million is for schools (adjusted for inflation this is now closer to £200m) - The council has 53 schools (45 primary and 8 secondary schools). - School estates' data for 2022/23 details state that - \circ 27 Primary Schools fall below the B/B standard for condition. - \circ 5 Secondary Schools fall below the B/B standard for condition. - 53.64% of our pupils currently learn in premises that fall below B/B standard.